Tennessee Collection Laws

 The court may grant a judgment to the creditor.
 A judgment is a declaration by a court the creditor has the legal right to demand a wage garnishment, a levy on the debtor’s bank accounts, a lien on the debtor’s property, and in some states, ask a sheriff to seize the debtor’s personal property.
 The laws calls these remedies.
 A creditor granted a judgment is called a judgment-creditor.
 Which of these tools a judgment-creditor will use depends on the circumstances.
 We discuss each of these remedies below.

 The most common remedy judgment-creditors use to enforce judgments is wage garnishment.
-Here, the judgment-creditor contacts the debtor’s employer and requires the employer to deduct a certain portion of the debtor’s wages each pay period and send the money to the creditor.
-However, several states — Texas, Pennsylvania, North Carolina, and South Carolina — do not allow wage garnishment for the enforcement of most judgments.
-In several other states, such as New Hampshire, wage garnishment is not the “preferred” method of judgment enforcement because, although possible, it is a tedious and time consuming process for creditors.
+The judgment-creditor contacts the debtor’s employer and requires the employer to deduct a certain portion of the debtor’s wages each pay period and send the money to the creditor.

 If you reside in another state, see the Bills.com Wage Garnishment article to learn more.